elusivecodes/FrostColor/README.md

 #### From HSV

-Create a color from a HSV range, where `hue` is a value between 0 and 360, and `saturation` and `value` are values between 0 and 100.
+- `hue` is a number between 0 and 360.
+- `saturation` is a number between 0 and 100.
+- `value` is a number between 0 and 100.
+- `alpha` is a number between 0 and 1, and will default to 1 if it is omitted.

 ```javascript
 const color = Color.fromHSV(hue, saturation, value, alpha);